 I am the best fit for your program because I have laboratory experience and want to become a leading oral biologist and a community leader working to advance public oral health.
 Deeply involved in progressive movements dedicated to improving oral health care through advancement in our laboratories and research initiatives, I keep a vigilant eye on the most critical issues of our day in oral health.
-I am also especially drawn to the program at XXXX because of my long-term interest in bone regeneration, having particular admiration for related research by Drs.
+I am also especially drawn to the program at XXXX because of my long-term interest in bone regeneration, particularly my admiration for related research by Drs.
 XXXX and XXXX.
 As a long-term career goal, I wish to someday teach at the college or university level and give my all to academic research.

 Since the age of nine, I have wanted to become an oral surgeon, reflecting on the rest of my life as I lay around recovering from getting kicked in the mouth playing football.
 My oral surgeon was the closest I came to meeting a real-life hero.
-He loomed very largely, almost like a superhero, and I was smitten with the heroic nature of what he accomplished.
-From that time forward, almost involuntarily as if it were my destiny, I have struggled to become the finest dentist possible.
+He loomed very large, almost like a superhero, and I was smitten with the heroic nature of what he accomplished.
+From that time forward, almost involuntarily, as if it were my destiny, I have struggled to become the finest dentist possible.
 I was accepted into one of the best dental schools in Northern India, and my journey into this beautiful world of dentistry began.
-During my clinical posting in the Oral and Maxillofacial Surgery department, I got an opportunity to closely observe patients receiving dental implants.
+During my clinical posting in the Oral and Maxillofacial Surgery department, I got an opportunity to observe patients receiving dental implants closely.
 I became especially fascinated with the biomechanical and biological aspects that contribute to the successful adaptation of implants to the alveolar process.

-During my internship following my graduation from dental school in India, I was given the opportunity to present a poster on salivary pacemakers and the concept of neuroelectric stimulation of salivary glands to promote secretion – of great potential benefit to xerostomia patients.
+During my internship following my graduation from dental school in India, I was allowed to present a poster on salivary pacemakers and the concept of neuroelectric stimulation of salivary glands to promote secretion – of great potential benefit to xerostomia patients.
 I studied many of the fundamentals of anatomy, physiology, and the functioning of salivary glands and their secretions - and this will help me hit the ground running at XXXX.
-The more I learn about oral sciences, the more I realize how much I love learning, feeding an addiction that I intend to cultivate assiduously for the rest of my life.
+The more I learn about oral sciences, the more I realize how much I love learning, feeding an addiction I intend to cultivate assiduously for the rest of my life.